Oishi Susumu

 Having trained in the Yagyū Shinkage-ryū, Oishi started his own style of swordsmanship called the Oishi Shinkage Ryu, which attracted many pupils and made Oishi comparatively wealthy.
 He also made money from dojo arashi (dojo storming), a practice in which a skilled swordsman would challenge masters of other schools.
 As Oishi was a formidable fighter, many teachers paid him off in order to avoid the embarrassment of a public defeat.
-Oishi himself eventually suffered a swift and humiliating defeat at the hands of Otani Nobutomo, a fencer of the Jikishinkage-ryū.
+Oishi himself eventually suffered a swift and humiliating defeat at the hands of Otani Nobutomo, a swordsman of the Jikishinkage-ryū.